jhbdiehl/DFSZforest/README.md

 julia runnotebook.jl
 ```

 This may take a while when running it for the first time, since it installs all dependencies as well as a contained jupyter installation for running notebooks.
+If the notebook does not start automatically, a link should be visible in the terminal that can be pasted into the browser to open it.
+The installation presented here may differ for Windows systems.

 ## Usage